pyControl/docs/docs/user-guide/troubleshooting.md

 The instructions say to use the *Reset* and *USR* buttons and LEDs on the MicroPython board for the file system reset.
 Depending on how the pyControl breakout board is mounted it may be hard to access these.
 However, the *Reset* and *USR* buttons on the front of pyControl breakout board 1.2 have identical functionality to those on the pyboard, and indicator LEDs 3 and 4 from the left on the breakout board have the same behaviour as the orange and green LEDs on the pyboard, so the filesystem can be reset with access only to the front of the breakout board.

 After the filesystem reset has finished, reset the board again using the *Reset* button, then connect to the board with the GUI.
-The filesystem reset removes both the pyControl framework and any hardware definition from the pyboard so you will have to reload them using the board config menu.
+The filesystem reset removes both the pyControl framework and any hardware definition from the pyboard, so you will have to reload them using the board config menu.

 To reduce the likelihood of filesystem corruption, it is strongly recommended to disable the pyboards filesystem from acting as a USB flash drive before loading the framework.
 This can be done using the *'Disable USB flash drive'* option in the board config menu.